LZG International Inc, dba FatBrain AI ($LZGI), Announces Fiscal Full-Year 2023 Operational Highlights and Results with Record Revenues

 NEW YORK, Oct.
 5, 2023 /PRNewswire/ -- FatBrain AI (LZG International, Inc., OTCQB: LZGI) (the "Company," or "we"), the leader in powerful and easy-to-use AI solutions for enterprise stars of tomorrow, today announced fiscal 2023 full-year unaudited results.

-- Revenue increased to $44.2 MM for the Full-Year FY2023 up from $0.2 Million in comparable period of 2022.
+- Revenue increased to $45.4 million for the Full-Year FY2023 up from $0.2 million in comparable period of 2022.
 This was driven by organic growth of existing operations, growth in number of customers, and acquisitions made during the year.

-- Gross Profits increased to $10.7 Million in FY2023 up from $173,651 during FY2022.
-During the year the company completed some lower margin data alignment that will reduce future expenses substantially.
-A return to gross margins for the business in the 80% range for FY2024 is anticipated.
+- Gross Profits increased to $20.9 million in FY2023 up from $173,651 during FY2022.
+During the year the company completed a lower margin data alignment and engineering deal that projects to substantially reduce future expenses.
+A return to gross margins in the 80% range for FY2024 is anticipated.

-- Operating expenses increased to $15.9 Million compared to $1.1 Million for FY2022.
-This was the result of the expansion of staff for sales, marketing, programming and support as well as research and development.
-Expenses as a percentage of revenues decreased dramatically during FY 2023, suggesting profitability during FY 2024.
+- Operating expenses, including $13.1 million in Research and Development, increased to $24.4 million compared to $1.1 million for FY2022.
+This was the result of the expansion of staff for sales, marketing, engineering and support.
+Expenses as a percentage of revenues decreased nine-fold during FY 2023, suggesting profitability in FY 2024.

-The company is working diligently to file with the SEC as soon as possible.
-Due to the complexity involved with the rapid growth and multiple world regions for both customers and operations, this process has taken longer than anticipated.
-Streamlined processes have been put into place to ensure that future filings will be timely.
+The company is working diligently to file with the SEC as soon as practicable.
+Due to the complexities involved with the rapid growth and multiple world regions for both customers and operations, this process has taken longer than anticipated.
+Automated systems are being put into place to ensure that future filings will be timely.
 The company is confident in the financials as reported.
 Current business and customer acquisition is ongoing and year-over-year revenue growth acceleration continues to be robust.

 FY 2023 Operational Highlights and Recent Developments: